gbadev-org/tonc/content/pages/regbg.md

 ### A screenblock demo {#ssec-demo-sbb}

-The second demo, sbb_reg uses a 64x64t background to indicate how multiple screenblocks are used for bigger maps in more detail.
-While the brin_demo used a multi-sbb map as well, it wasn't easy to see what's what because the map was irregular; this demo uses a very simple tileset so you can clearly see the screenblock boundaries.
+The second demo, *sbb_reg*, uses a 64×64t background to indicate how multiple screenblocks are used for bigger maps in more detail.
+While the *brin_demo* used a multi-sbb map as well, it wasn't easy to see what's what because the map was irregular; this demo uses a very simple tileset so you can clearly see the screenblock boundaries.
 It'll also show how you can use the `REG_BG_OFS` registers for scrolling rather than `REG_BGxHOFS` and `REG_BGxVOFS`.

 <div id="cd-demo-sbb" markdown>
 ```